iknowjason/gpu-ai-playground/README.md

 * **Automated HTTPS**: Caddy is used as a reverse proxy to provide secure HTTPS access to the web interfaces.

 ## About
 This repository automates the provisioning of an AWS GPU environment suitable for AI development and testing.
 Using Terraform, it creates an isolated AWS lab including a GPU EC2 instance (with an NVIDIA GPU), networking components, and any supporting resources.
-On launch, the instance is auto-configured (via cloud-init user-data) with GPU drivers and AI software so that you can immediately start running AI workloads (e.g., a Stable Diffusion web UI for image generation, Jupyter notebooks for ML experiments, or other AI model servers).
+On launch, the instance is auto-configured (via cloud-init user-data) with GPU drivers, workflow tools (n8n), and an AI management (Ollama, Open WebUI).
 The GPU AI Playground is ideal for those who want to quickly spin up a personal AI sandbox in the cloud without manually installing CUDA, frameworks, and tooling.

 ## Requirements and Setup